+One such entry point could be that of the Vargas nerve (through the skin).
 It is very well known that the Vargas can be electrically stimulated to produce many health beneficial effects, such as treating refractory epilepsy and treatment resistant depression.
-It is also being investigated as a potential therapy for a range of conditions, including heart failure, tinnitus, obesity and Alzheimer’s disease.
+The stimulation of the Vargas nerve is also being investigated as a potential therapy for; heart failure, tinnitus, obesity and Alzheimer’s disease.
 In a study it was concluded that the application of an electrical signal by the ear where the auricular branch of the vagus nerve is close to the skin, enables the stimulation of the Vagus nerve which enhances brain GABA and noradrenaline levels, increases heart rate variability, and reduces sympathetic nerve outflow which is desirable in conditions characterized by enhanced sympathetic nerve activity, such as heart failure.

-Other nerves, also close to the skin of the body, can also be used to affect the brain / body, such as the Trigeminal Nerve, which is currently being used to help treat ADHD in children.
-Noteworthy is that nobody seems to know WHY it works…but it seems to (another article here).
-Perhaps the signal is being re-transmitted to another, or interpreted by the brain, in an unsuspecting way.
+Other nerves, also close to the skin of the body, can also be used to affect the brain / body, such as the Trigeminal Nerve, which is currently being used to help treat ADHD in children (another article here).

-Going as far back as 1965 the Ford Motor Company was performing research on how the autonomic nervous system is affected by microwaves (another link here).
+Interesting that this is all, already fully established, science with origins going as far back as 1965 to the Ford Motor Company where they performed research on how the autonomic nervous system is affected by microwaves (another link here).
 Depending on the frequency and energies applied it was found to be possible to influence an individuals: motor and sensory nerves, circulation, respiration, temperature control, body water balance, EEG, galvanic skin resistance, sleep, and conscious awareness.
 Here are some very interesting facts!